Rebecca Burwell, PhD

 Erik’s experience leading up to his time in Chicago was quite different.
 Born in a small town (Eureka, IL), Erik then attended Knox College for his undergraduate degree, and Westminster for his graduate work.
 He went from small, to small, to huge!
 Employment with the Chicago Children’s Choir led him to Chicago in 2000, and serving in many south and west side public elementary schools greatly expanded his understanding of life in the city.

 When Erik isn’t teaching at Chicago Semester, you can often find him writing music for his church music ministry, which includes the choir, string ensemble, organ or piano, and various instruments and different combinations of all of them.
 He also enjoys spending time with his wife, whether that’s playing Frisbee, watching movies, playing with their senior cat, Charlie, or making music together.

-Operations Coordinator and Registrar
+Student Services Coordinator and Registrar

 Alexis Rivers joined the Chicago Semester staff in December of 2016.
 Alexis’ favorite part of the CS program is building relationships with students and seeing how they transform during their semester in Chicago.Show Full Bio

 Although born in Los Angeles, California, Alexis grew up in Indianapolis, Indiana.
 She attended Hope College and majored in International studies, and graduated in 2016.
 Alexis served in numerous roles during her time at Hope, including Assistant to the Director of Multicultural Education, Director of Advising and Transition Orientation, and President of Black Student Union and the Theta Gamma Pi Sorority.
 Alexis also studied abroad for a semester in Argentina.